nkmr-jp/gitmoji-semver/README.md

 git push
 ```

-Check out the release in your Github Repository.
+:tada: Done!
+Check out the Release Page in your Github Repository.

-### If you want to run locally
+#### If you want to run locally

-There will not be an actual Release.You can see how it works.
+There will not be an actual Release.
+You can see how it works.

 ```sh
 brew install act
 act -P ubuntu-18.04=nektos/act-environments-ubuntu:18.04 # ※ 16GB docker image
 ```

-## Run in Mac
+## How to use in Mac

+You can use various commands.
+It makes it easy to customize settings.

 ### Install
 require `curl`, `jq`, `yq` and `node` command.